 Bipolar I and bipolar II are the most widespread forms of bipolar disorder.
 They are also the

-A doctor can diagnose bipolar I based on the presence of a manic episode alone.
+By contrast, a doctor can diagnose bipolar I based on the presence of a manic episode alone.
 People with bipolar I disorder have at least one manic episode that persists for a week or longer or severe mania that requires hospitalization.

 Those with bipolar II disorder do not generally require hospitalization during hypomanic periods.
 Doctors sometimes misdiagnose bipolar II as depression because the hypomanic symptoms can be very subtle.
+In addition, they may also misdiagnose periods of sudden joy as hypomania.

 The main symptoms of bipolar I and bipolar II are mania, hypomania, and depression.

-During a manic episode, people can experience:
+During a manic episode, people

 - intense enthusiasm, happiness, or excitement